joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 ## Final Thoughts

 There is a ton of stuff that could be improved here.
-I didn't deal with user invalid input or catch any exception from API calls select for example.
+I didn't deal with user invalid inputs or catch any exception from API calls for example.
 I am leaving these next steps for your brave soul.

 If you are interested, I created for myself a web app to run this kind of path update with more options like configurable field names or the ability to inject a status emoji in the path to better order records.
 The app also creates recursive tasks.
 It is open-sourced in this GitHub [repository](https://github.com/joaomelo/mytable) and free to use in a very uncommitted way at [mytable.melo.plus](https://mytable.melo.plus).